 The lowest score for the group is 4 for the KidCo.
 This option has soft, flimsy fabric with lots of loose threads and mesh that easily indents.
 The BabyBjorn Travel Crib Light and the Lotus Travel Crib earned an 8 and 7, respectively, with higher-end materials and solid construction in simple designs that the manufacturers execute well.
 The less expensive Baby Joy earns an impressive 6 overall for quality, making it the highest quality, budget-friendly option in the review.

-In January 2014, 15 categories of baby gear were found not to pose a fire safety risk and were made exempt from meeting flammability standards.
+In January 2014, 15 baby gear categories were found not to pose a fire safety risk and were made exempt from meeting flammability standards.
 This exemption means the manufacturers of these types of baby products are free to make products without harmful flame retardants.
-Unfortunately, that doesn't mean all of them make attempts to do so.
+Unfortunately, that doesn't mean they all make an effort.

 Flame retardant chemicals are harmful to humans.
 In our opinion, we feel that exposing little ones to these kinds of chemicals should be limited whenever feasible.
-Only three products in this review provide or make comments about what materials and chemicals they use (or don't use) to create their portable cribs.
-We think transparency is important, and parents should demand more information from companies before making buying decisions.
+Only a handful of products in this review provide information about what materials and chemicals they use (or don't use) to create their portable cribs.
+We think transparency is essential, and parents should demand more information from companies before making buying decisions.
 The Center For Environmental Health (CEH) surveyed leading manufacturers of baby gear on their use of flame retardant chemicals.
 The CEH list the following survey questions on their website:CEH's survey asked four simple questions:

 2) If some products still contain flame retardants, which ones?

 3) What is your timeline for removing these flame-retardant chemicals from your products?

 4) How will you let consumers know that your baby products do not contain flame retardants — through labeling or (for web-based companies) information offered online at the point of purchase or via product websites?